aaron-nielsen/aaron-nielsen.github.io/education.md

 I began my CSU career as an undergraduate student in August 2002 and earned a bachelor's degree double majoring in Electrical Engineering and Mathematics (B.S.'07).

-After undergrad, I started my graduate studies at University of Colorado Boulder studying Electrical Engineering with a focus on Digitial Signal Processing and Digital Communications (M.S.'08).
+After undergrad, I was a graduate student at University of Colorado Boulder and earned a master's degree in Electrical Engineering (M.S.'08) with a focus on Digitial Signal Processing and Digital Communications.

 From 2009-2012, I worked as an electrical engineer for a government contractor in electronic intelligence.
 During this time, I also completed a second master's degree in Applied Mathematics from University of Colorado Denver (M.S.'12) with a concentration in Applied Probability.
 My master's project involved the creation of a "hybrid" simulation model to study multilevel group population models.